Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 2. Standards alignment — ensuring your lessons are aligned to state standards,

-3. Goals and objectives — targets you are trying to achieve and how the students will get there,
+3. Teaching goals and objectives — targets you are trying to achieve and how the students will get there,

 Lesson plan templates for teachers